hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

         return nil, fmt.Errorf("creating contract backend: %w", err) }

-In order to ensure the correct contracts got deployed, we validate the given Adjudicator and AssetHolder contracts.
+To ensure the correct contracts got deployed, we validate the given Adjudicator and AssetHolder contracts.
 Please consider the criticality of this step because a manipulated/broken contract puts the Clients funds at risk.
 Go-perun comes with two handy functionalities here: